ROTH Capital slashes price target on Tonix Pharmaceuticals Holding Corp. [TNXP] – find out why.

 Tonix Pharmaceuticals Holding Corp.
-[NASDAQ: TNXP] loss -4.85% or -0.05 points to close at $0.91 with a heavy trading volume of 29958944 shares.
+[NASDAQ: TNXP] stock went on an upward path that rose over 5.10% on Friday, amounting to a one-week price increase of more than 7.70%.
 The company report on January 14, 2021 that Tonix Pharmaceuticals Announces Publication of Patent Application for TNX-1500 (Monoclonal Antibody Anti-CD40-Ligand) in Development for Preventing and Treating Organ Transplant Rejection and Treating Autoimmune Conditions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.